cybernet-dev/cybernetsolutions-site/privacy.md

 ---
 layout: page
-title: Privacy Policy
+title: Momentum Privacy Policy
 permalink: /momentum/privacy/
 ---

-Momentum Privacy Policy

 Last Updated: June 2026

-Overview
+## Overview

 Momentum is designed with privacy in mind.

 The application stores user data locally on the user’s device and does not require account creation.

-Information Collection
+## Information Collection

 Momentum does not collect personal information.